advocations/skype/Skype/WebSDK/docs/troubleshooting/auth/AADAuthFailures.md

 Read [AAD Auth Failures - Response type 'token' is not enabled for the application](./AADAuth-EnableImplicitOAuth.md) to learn how to correct the error.

 <a name="other-failures"></a>
-## Other common AAD Authentication Failures
+## Other Common AAD Authentication Failures

 Some failures are a little more difficult to detect because the app will silently fail to sign in instead of redirecting to an error page with a helpful error message.
 You might need to use a web debugging proxy such as [Fiddler](http://www.telerik.com/fiddler) or [Charles](https://www.charlesproxy.com/) to identify what request is failing.
 The error message can sometimes be buried in an HTTP response that appears successful, such as in a response where the body is an HTML page with an error message hidden somewhere on the page.

 ### No CORS

-If you attempt to call `signInManager.signIn` after being redirected back from the AAD signin page and fail to specify the `cors: true` option, the signin will fail silently with a **HTTP 403 Forbidden** response.
+If you attempt to call **signInManager.signIn** after being redirected back from the AAD signin page and fail to specify the **cors: true** option, the signin will fail silently with a **HTTP 403 Forbidden** response.

 The solution is to:

-- Add the `cors` parameter to your sign in options object
+- Add the **cors** parameter to your sign in options object
-- Set the value of the `redirect_uri` parameter to a valid empty html file in an existing subfolder of your main app directory.
+- Set the value of the **redirect_uri** parameter to a valid empty html file in an existing subfolder of your main app directory.

 >Note: In IE, this file may be necessary for passing the OAuth token back from AAD and forward when signing in to SfB online.